28. August 2019

 „Laugh a lot when you’re young and you’ll have happy wrinkles when you’re older.“

-Andrea Bury’s philosophy reveals the importance of humor to her as an element that unites people, wherever they are in the world.
+Andrea Bury’s philosophy reveals the importance of humor is to her as an element that unites people, wherever they are in the world.
 People that laugh together quickly form a bond.
 Andrea’s big, warm laugh is impossible to escape, infecting everyone around her as her cascade of curls falls over her face.
-The Stuttgart-born social entrepreneur initiates projects in Marrakech that link tradition and modernity to make the world a better place.
+The Stuttgart-born social entrepreneur initiates projects that link tradition and modernity to make the world a better place.
+She listens to people and hopes to inspire them to greater self-confidence and independent initiative.

 Laurèl: The “white cube” is a well -established concept in museum and exhibition architecture.
 It reduces the surrounding space to its basic essentials and turns the spotlight on the art.
 We brought our white cube to the desert, and invited you into the middle of it.
 How did it feel when you were alone in that space in front of Mike’s camera lens?